How to feel less stressed

 Create a budget, and try to live below your means.
 Embrace nonmaterial joys too, like family, nature or spirituality.

-You’re going through a major change, such as a move, retirement or divorce.
+You’re going through a major change (moving, retirement, divorce.

 Stay connected to family and friends.
 Looking for ways to help others may get your mind off painful feelings.